isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/auto-save-in-editor.md

 # Configure file auto-save in the Web Editor {#id199CC0J0M5Z}

 One of the most common features in the browser-based editor it the ability to save data after a specific period of time.
 The AEM Guides Web Editor also supports auto-saving of topic and map files at the specified time interval.
 When this feature is triggered, the working copy of the topic or map is saved.
 A new version of the topic or map is not created.
-To create a new version, you have to click the Save Revision icon in the Web Editor’s toolbar.
+To create a new version, you have to click the Save Revision icon in the Web Editor's toolbar.

 The auto-save feature is not enabled by default and you need to enable this using the configuration file.